Documentation Index

 GitLab Integration

 Corridor integrates with GitLab to import your repositories, scan code for security vulnerabilities, and generate guardrails tailored to each project.
-When merge requests are opened or updated, Corridor automatically reviews the changes and posts findings directly on the MR.The integration currently supports GitLab.com only.
-Self-hosted GitLab instances are not supported at this time.
+When merge requests are opened or updated, Corridor automatically reviews the changes and posts findings directly on the MR.What you get

 - Automated MR reviews: Every merge request analyzed for security vulnerabilities